 · In this complete list, I provide a full index of Rome's neighborhood and farmer's markets.

 · If you're planning to cook a meal in Rome, you can also shop for all the right ingredients in some of Rome's best specialty stores and local foodie shrines, and in the best fishmongers, bakeries and delis in town.

 · Sightseeing in Rome?
 Make sure you know where the best wine, gelato and pizza near the monuments are first!

 · Love dolce?
 Peruse my list of Rome's best sweet tooth landmarks, divided into accessible categories, between pastry shops, cafes, bakeries, chocolate shrines and more...

-· If you like to take your time at a cafe, while updating your journal, check out my shortlist of favorite spots for writing and snacking in Rome.
+· Take your time at a cafe, while updating your journal, and check out my favorite spots for writing and snacking in Rome.

-· Traveling to Rome on your honeymoon, or eloping with your beloved?
-Check out my favorites among Rome's most romantic restaurants.
+· Check out my favorites among Rome's most romantic restaurants.